philbowles/h4plugins/README.md

 To reduce the footprint of the binary code and provide best WiFi / MQTT performance, the following IDE options are recommended (if available for the chosen board):

+See [Advanced Topics](docs/advanced.md) for how to simply add H4 optimised board definitions that will ensure you get the smallest possible binary (and therefore most likelyto be OTA-able)

 ## For ALL sketches

 * Debug Level: NoAssert-NDEBUG